mlaanderson/psoc_ble/README.md

     event with parameter 'CYBLE_STACK_STATE_FREE' is received.

 * CYBLE_STACK_STATE_FREE (0x00) = CYBLE_STACK_STATE_FREE indicates application that pending transactions are completed
-*                   and sufficient buffers are available to process application initiated transactions.
+    and sufficient buffers are available to process application initiated transactions.
-*                   The 'CYBLE_EVT_STACK_BUSY_STATUS' event with 'CYBLE_STACK_STATE_FREE' is indicated to
-*                   application if BLE Stack's internal buffer state has transitioned from 'CYBLE_STACK_STATE_BUSY'
+    The 'CYBLE_EVT_STACK_BUSY_STATUS' event with 'CYBLE_STACK_STATE_FREE' is indicated to application if BLE Stack's internal buffer state has transitioned from 'CYBLE_STACK_STATE_BUSY' to 'CYBLE_STACK_STATE_FREE'.
-*                   to 'CYBLE_STACK_STATE_FREE'.
-*

 To increase BLE stack's internal buffers count and achieve better throughput for attribute MTU greater then 32, use MaxAttrNoOfBuffer parameter in the Expression view of the Advanced tab.

+### CYBLE_EVT_MEMORY_REQUEST
+This event is received when stack wants application to provide memory to process remote request.

+Event parameter is of type CYBLE_MEMORY_REQUEST_T.

+This event is automatically handled by the component for the CYBLE_PREPARED_WRITE_REQUEST request.
+The component allocates sufficient memory for the long write request with assumption that attribute MTU size is negotiated to the minimum possible value.
+Application could use dynamic memory allocation to save static RAM memory consumption.
+To enable this event for application level, set EnableExternalPrepWriteBuff parameter in the Expression view of the Advanced tab to the true.